To understand what exactly a scale bar is and how it aides in drawing and map representation, we must firstly understand what scale is itself .

-Particularly within the design, architectural and engineering professions, in many instances drawings are printed to an exact scale and can therefore be measured via a scale rule.
-The addition of a scale bar however means that the drawing can be measured using a traditional ruler and/or any other well proportioned object such as a credit card or posit.
+Particularly within the design, architectural, and engineering professions, in many instances drawings are printed to an exact size and can therefore be measured via a scale rule.
+The addition of a scale bar however means that the drawing can be measured using a traditional ruler and/or via any other well proportioned object such as a credit card or posit.

-Aside from making map and drawing reading easier, when a scale bar is present, the drawing or map doesn't necessarily need to be printed to a specific scale.
-This is because the scale bar, not matter how big or small the drawing becomes, maintains its proportion to the subject.
+Aside from making map and drawing reading easier, when a scale bar is present, the drawing or map doesn’t necessarily need to be printed to a specific size.
+This is because the scale bar, no matter how big or small the drawing becomes, maintains its proportion to the drawings subject.

-This is particular useful when measuring via a screen or mobile device, and when a plotter is not available to print the required paper size.
+This is particularly useful when measuring via a digital screen or mobile device, and when a plotter is not available to print the required paper size.

-Scale bars are bespoke to the scale of the drawing or map they are assigned to, and can only be transferred between one drawing to another if both drawings are of the same scale.
+Scale bars are bespoke to the scale of the drawing or map they are assigned to, and can only be transferred between one drawing to another if both drawings are of the same ratio (scale).

-For example a scale bar showing an imperial 1:8” scale, can only be used to measure a 1:8” drawing and/or map.
+For example a scale bar showing an imperial 1:8” scale, can only be used to measure a 1:8” drawing.
 If the drawing is of a different scale, it requires a different scale bar to match.

 For this reason and in terms of the units used as measurement, there are many variations.

-Graphically however, there tends to be a few key and standard methods of representation as shown below, however equally there can be a high level of creatively in the way that the scale bar segments and units are shown.
+Graphically however, there tends to be a few key and standard methods of representation as shown below, however equally there can be a high level of creativity in the way that the measuring segments and units are shown.

-The one KEY and fixed factor is that the scale bar must be straight.
+The one KEY and fixed factor is that they must be straight!.

-Equally scale bars can be drawn at a 1:1 scale, and using the relative units of measurement to match the drawing, simply be plotted to the required scale to match the drawing.
+Equally, scale bars can be drawn at a 1:1 scale, and using the relative units of measurement to match the drawing, simply be plotted to the required size to match the drawing.

 Scale bars can be drawn in any imperial or metric unit, however this is most commonly influenced by the size of the subject needing to be scaled.